archblox/help/README.md

 # errors
-frontend for giving helpful information about errors
+frontend for giving helpful information without using the main website